 Wild flowers

 Inkpen Crocus Field (Berks)

 From late February to early April this field is awash with more than 400,000 purple and white blooms, Britain's biggest display of wild crocuses, believed to be the result of bulbs brought back from the Mediterranean by Knights Templars in the 12th century.

 Bernwood Meadows (Bucks)

 These traditional hay meadows,

 a remnant of medieval ridge and

 furrow meadow, offer a riot of colour

 from April to July.
 More than 100

 plant species thrive here, from lady's

-bedstraw with its clusters of tiny yellow
+bedstraw with its tiny yellow flowers to

-flowers to rare green-winged orchids.
+rare green-winged orchids.

-Iffley Meadows (Oxford)

-Every spring thousands of delicate purple, pink and white chequered snake's-head fritillary flowers nod gracefully in the breeze.
+Iffley Meadows (Oxford) Every spring thousands of delicate purple, pink and white chequered snake's-head fritillary flowers nod gracefully in the breeze.
 This exotic-looking flower is the emblem of Oxfordshire, symbolising its relationship with the Thames.
-Why not bring a picnic and watch the river lazily flow by?

-Families

-Nature Discovery Centre (Berks)

-The stunning lakeside visitor centre is

-full of interactive wildlife and natural

-history displays, while outside there's

-a network of family-friendly footpaths to explore.
-Wear the little ones out in the Adventure Playground, feed the waterfowl then relax in the Lakeside Café.
-Warburg Nature Reserve (Oxon) Warburg is one of BBOWT's flagship nature reserves, a magnificent place alive with wildlife - ask the resident Listen out for warblers, song thrushes and bullfinches as you follow the family-friendly Wildlife Walk. warden for current highlights.
-With a visitor centre, picnic area, bird hides and interactive Nature Detectives Trail to try, there's lots for young and old alike.
-Birds, butterflies, bats and more than 200 species of wild flowers bring this wild old woodland to life.
+Why not bring a picnic and watch the river lazily flow by? bird hides and interactive Nature Detectives Trail to try, there's lots for young and old alike.
+Finemere Wood (Bucks) Birds, butterflies, bats and more than 200 species of wild flowers bring this wild old woodland to life.
 Listen out for warblers, song thrushes and bullfinches as you follow the family-friendly Wildlife Walk.
 Finemere is a great introduction to wildlife spotting.